View Donna Hoffmann's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her husband, Gary Hoffmann; one sister, Lois Evans; and one sister-in-law, Marlene Altemueller.

+She is survived by her children Gary Hoffmann Jr., Washington; Jyoti Conradi, Durango, Colo., and Sarah Wendt and husband Michael, Clayton; eight grandchildren; one brother, Rich Altemueller, Washington; one brother-in-law, David Hoffmann and wife Jeri, Winnetka, Ill.; nieces; nephews; other relatives and many friends.

+Visitation will be held Thursday, May 9, from 4 to 7 p.m. at Oltmann Funeral Home, Washington.

-A funeral Mass for Donna Hoffmann, 73, Washington, will be Friday, May 10, at 10 a.m. at Our Lady of Lourdes Church, Washington.
+A funeral Mass will be celebrated Friday, May 10, at 10 a.m. at Our Lady Lady of Lourdes Catholic Church, Washington.

-Visitation will be Thursday, May 9, from 4 to 7 p.m. at Oltmann Funeral Home, Washington.
+Memorials may be given to Our Lady of Lourdes Church, Pregnancy Assistance Center or Franklin County Humane Society.